23andMe/yhaplo/README.md

     Poznik GD.
 2016.
 Identifying Y-chromosome haplogroups in arbitrarily large samples of sequenced or genotyped men. bioRxiv doi: 10.1101/088716

-To learn more about the software, please see `yHaplo.manual.pdf`.
+And, to learn more about the software, please see the manual, `yHaplo.manual.pdf`.

+Please note that yHaplo does not check for sex status; it assumes all samples are male.

 --------------------------------------------------------------------------------
 ## Input